xmar/360Transformations/academicPaper/blog/post.rst

   :name: Figure 7

   **Figure 7**: Median PSNR gap between the viewports of the cube map layout and the uniEqui depending on the number of QECs.
 Bit-rate: 6 Mbps

+Overall, our proposal of *viewport-adaptive navigable 360-Degree* looks quite interesting.
+Join the project on github and contribute to the development of a full system based on this tool!